maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 3/12/2026

 GOAL: We have the Bog frozen rep A (SAMN08784152), and we want to quality check and trim the reads.
 The product will be used for future analysis.

+This section covers downloading raw sequencing reads from NCBI's SRA (Sequence Read Archive), converting them to FASTQ format, running quality control with FastQC, and trimming low-quality bases with Trimmomatic.
+These are standard first steps in any metagenomics or genomics workflow.
+Raw reads from the sequencer often contain adapter sequences, low-quality tails, and other artifacts that need to be removed before assembly.

 # Download fastq files...
+We use NCBI's SRA Toolkit (prefetch and fasterq-dump) to download and convert reads. prefetch downloads the compresssed .sra file, and fasterq-dump converts it to the paired-end FASTQ files we need.
+We gzip compress them afterward to save disk space.

 # Go to home directory
 cd ~